side note: I quit college and did not receive "extensive academic training." Most of my photo training came from friends and workshops.

-Your website’s biography mentions that one of your first big photography projects was documenting the complex lives of social workers.
+Your website’s biography mentions that one of your first big photography projects was documenting the complex lives of sex workers.
 Can you tell us how this project came about and what you found compelling about the experience?

 How has rediscovering your family roots affected or driven your career?